Eve 6′s dark, forgotten pop-rock masterpiece: It’s All In Your Head

 - Still Here Waiting – It opens with a searing, loud guitar riff, and descends into an anarchic cry of “I’m still here waiting for you.”
 More than any song, this is where Collins’s vocals hit on all cylinders.

-- Good Lives – The tune for the chorus is sugary enough that it could have been on one of Eve 6′s earlier albums, but the sound the band builds around the chorus is so melancholy it could only be a part of this album.
-The song is a backlash against societal expectations — very much a punk theme even though this is one of the less punkish tracks on the album.
+- Good Lives – The tune for the chorus is sugary enough that it could have been on one of Eve 6’s earlier albums, but the sound the band builds around the chorus is so melancholy it could only be a part of this album.
+The song is a backlash against societal expectations — very much a punk theme even though this is one of the less punk-esque tracks on the album.

-- Bring the Night On – The most tongue-twister song on the album, and one of the best.
-The brooding, minor chord progression builds into one of Eve 6′s most thrilling choruses and dark textures.
+- Bring the Night On – One of the best songs on the album.
+The brooding, minor chord progression builds into one of Eve 6’s most thrilling choruses and dark textures.
 The lyrics are a love song from the perspective of an insomniac and the music echoes the confusion and edginess of a sleep-deprived brain.

 - Hokis – It opens and closes with fragments of indiscernible voices talking.
 Everything in between feels a bit fragmented, too.
-The excellent chorus only rears its head twice, and out of nowhere both times.
-The heartbreaking “yeah-yeah-yeah” cries Collins makes a few times through the song don’t quite seem to fit.
-The lyrics are a love song about an addict, and the fact that the album title is adapted from one of the lines makes me think that drugs may have been a heavy influence on the album.
-Even though it’s strange and a bit incomplete, I think Hokis is one of the best songs on the album.
+The excellent chorus only rears its head twice.
+The heartbreaking “yeah-yeah-yeah” cries Collins makes a few times through the song don’t mesh well with the rest of the song.
+The lyrics are an off-putting love song about an addict.
+In spite — or perhaps because — of these rough edges, Hokis works incredibly well.
+It’s a wrenching portrait of soul-sucking addiction.

 It’s All In Your Head is a stunning finale for Eve 6, but it appears their breakup is actually a hiatus.
 The band is regrouping and working on a new album.
 They played a few new tracks at one of their reunion concerts I saw last fall.
 The songs weren’t bad but were a bit too electronic and didn’t hit me with much impact.
 I don’t expect them to top It’s All In Your Head, but I’m glad we’ll get to hear more from them.
 An album as good as this demands more.

-Even if the band releases another album, It’s All In Your Head will still mark the end of an era and the final result of Eve 6 mark one.
+Even if the band releases another album, It’s All In Your Head will still mark the end of an era and the final result of Eve 6 part one.
 I couldn’t be more impressed with it as a farewell note, and I’m really pleased that it’s still a compelling listen six years later.